-WASHINGTON – FEMA announced that federal disaster assistance has been made available to the state of Iowa to supplement state and local recovery efforts in the areas affected by severe storms and flooding beginning on March 12, 2019, and continuing.
+WASHINGTON – FEMA announced that federal disaster assistance has been made available to the state of Iowa to supplement state and local recovery efforts in the areas affected by severe storms on Aug.
+10, 2020.

-Timothy J. Scranton has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
-Scrantion said additional designations may be made at a later date if warranted by the results of further damage assessments.
+DuWayne Tewes has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
+Designations may be made at a later date if warranted by the results of damage assessments.